 Faculty in this area include:

-Giovanni Luca Ciampaglia, Simon DeDeo, Bradford Demarest, Eleftherios Garyfallidis, Minje Kim, David Leake, Joanne Luciano, Filippo Menczer, Sriraam Natarajan, Predrag Radivojac, Christopher Raphael, Allen Riddell, Luis Rocha, Michael Ryoo, Chung-chieh Shan, Dirk Van Gucht, Martha White, Donald Williamson, Grigory Yaroslavtsev, Yuan Zhou
+Giovanni Luca Ciampaglia, Simon DeDeo, Bradford Demarest, Eleftherios Garyfallidis, Minje Kim, David Leake, Joanne Luciano, Filippo Menczer, Sriraam Natarajan, Predrag Radivojac, Christopher Raphael, Allen Riddell, Luis Rocha, Michael Ryoo, Chung-chieh Shan, Dirk Van Gucht, Donald Williamson, Grigory Yaroslavtsev, Yuan Zhou